 Statistically, some misses are to be expected.
 Colombia’s Grammy-collecting megastar, Juanes, funks up Enter Sandman with a bit of Latin flavour, but you’d still be hard-pressed to remember it among the numerous other versions.
 Elsewhere, Chase & Status bring in Background Gee for Wherever I May Roam, showcasing some filthy hip hop grooves but leaving listeners waiting for a huge payoff that never arrives.

-But the hits outweigh the misses by a mile, especially when you’ve got hitters like Royal Blood, Weezer and Corey Taylor in the line-up.
-And while Miley Cyrus’s collaboration with Elton John and others on Nothing Else Matters is one of the more memorable tracks, country legend Chris Stapleton taps into the gritty defiance of the original with a mean and dusty eight-minute version that rises to the top of the …Blacklist heap.
+But the hits outweigh the misses by a mile, especially when you’ve got hitters like Royal Blood (opens in new tab), Weezer (opens in new tab) and Corey Taylor (opens in new tab) in the line-up.
+And while Miley Cyrus (opens in new tab)’s collaboration with Elton John and others on Nothing Else Matters is one of the more memorable tracks, country legend Chris Stapleton taps into the gritty defiance of the original with a mean and dusty eight-minute version that rises to the top of the …Blacklist heap.
 Closely related, Jason Isbell and The 400 Unit turn Sad But True into a boozy roadhouse shakedown.

 Charitable aims notwithstanding, the question inevitably arises: just how many versions of Enter Sandman does one person need?
 More pointedly, what’s the purpose of such heroic excess?
 First, …Blacklist aligns perfectly with Metallica’s enduring ethos of doing everything bigger and better than anything done before.
 But ultimately, this is a towering show of force that underscores how, unlike any other band in history, Metallica have transcended heavy metal and emerged as one of music’s greatest cultural exports.
 And while nobody’s going to love all the versions on The Metallica Blacklist, there’s a track for every person, mood and playlist.
 It’s one hell of a fun ride.